Deathnetworks/Trinity/README.md

 * Users still reporting "missing loot" - please enable all trinity advanced logs and attach your log file to the Trinity release thread

-* Users still reporting crashes - this is likely a System-specific or Demonbuddy related problem.

 ### Changelog 1.7.2.12:

 * Tuned combat for WD Zero Dogs